sskarn/ISSessionsCTF2025/README.md

-# ISSessions CTF 2025
+# ISSessions 2025 CTF

 We are part of the team "Biolizard".
-Here are our writeups for the ISSessions CTF 2025 event.
+Here are our writeups for the ISSessions 2025 CTF.